 The Clontarf Foundation commenced in 2000 with a single academy located at the Clontarf Aboriginal College in Waterford, WA.
 The programme catered for 25 students and was operated by two staff members, including founder and current CEO Gerard Neesham.
-19 years on, the Foundation operates 115 academies in WA, NT, QLD, NSW, VIC and SA, supports more than 8,100 participants and employees over 400 dedicated staff members.
+More than 20 years on, the Foundation operates 148 academies in WA, NT, QLD, NSW, VIC and SA, supports more than 11,500 participants and employs over 560 dedicated staff members.

 The calibre of people that Clontarf employs is paramount to our success.
 They are hardworking, passionate and completely dedicated to helping the young men in our programme to achieve their full potential.
 Our academies are staffed with full-time mentors who possess a wealth of life experience and come from diverse backgrounds.

 Since 2000, Clontarf has helped more than 6,357 young Aboriginal and Torres Strait Islander men complete Year 12 and find employment.
 Many of them have gone on to have successful careers, purchase property, start their own young families and maintain healthy and fulfilling lives.
 They remain an important part of the Clontarf family and continue to provide support, guidance and inspiration to the current boys participating in the programme.

 In 2023 there are 148 Academies within 158 schools across Western Australia, Northern Territory, Victoria, New South Wales, Queensland and South Australia.